Cream-IO/react-pwa-cssnext/README.md

 - CSS Module with cssnext
 - React router redux : will be removed

+## Why and How this starter is a PWA ?
+Wip

 ## CSS Env
 - Use of [cssnext](http://cssnext.io/usage/)